 As mentioned the online generators are only helpful once you have the website mostly completed and online.
 If you are in the process of developing the website locally and want to generate a sitemap then you might have to do it either by hand or by using a generator application that can be run locally or offline.

 Again offline sitemap generators are harder to come by as it has a very specialized set and limited audience.
 There are several available for Windows platform, both free as well as paid.
 In Linux, you might want to give SiteMap Generator from Google Webmaster tools a try.
 Obviously it involves some manual installation and configuration.

-Another option is Google Sitemap Generator, which does seem to have much development and maintenance during recent times.
+Another option is Google Sitemap Generator, which does not seem to have much development and maintenance during recent times.
 It does still work though. phpSitemapNG is another option that is available offline.
-You will need to have php to run the tool.
+You will need to have PHP installed to run the tool.